nsarkar7/EdpuzzleSkipper/Readme.md

 ![jsdelivr badge](https://data.jsdelivr.com/v1/package/gh/ASmallYawn/EdpuzzleSkipper/badge)

-Follow the steps below to use the EdPuzzle Video Skipper
+Follow the steps below to use the skipper

 Note: This project is being used in [Edpuzzle Answers](https://github.com/ading2210/edpuzzle-answers).